-Much has been written about the Presidents Club this week, that I don’t seem to say much.
+So much has been written about the Presidents Club this week, that I don’t need to say much.
 But I will say this: the statement by Caroline Dandridge is disingenuous.
 I will go so far as saying she is either a liar or incompetent.
 And I would be happy to defend this claim, which is my honest opinion, in court should she consider it to be defamatory.

 According to the Financial Times’ article, the women hired to work as hostesses for the night were given instructions on the type of underwear that they should wear.
 What bearing has underwear got to do with the ability to do a job unless it was expected that hands or eyes would be going anywhere near them?

 The article also states that when the women arrived at London’s Dorchester Hotel, where the dinner and auction was taking place, they had to sign a disclaimer before they were allowed to work.
 The text of the disclaimer has not been made public.
 The women were not allowed to keep copies and – to my knowledge – Artista has not released a copy.
 But the disclaimer has been reported as a non-disclosure agreement, where the women were signing away the right to say what happened at the evening.